techlowneko/techlowneko/README.md

 - Risk controls
 - Strategy testing and iteration

-Currently operating in **paper-testing and validation mode** while the strategy and execution logic are refined.
+Currently operating in **paper-testing and validation mode** while the strategy and execution logic are refined

 ## Technologies & Tools